flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 ### .desktop files

 Applications must include a desktop file and pass `desktop-file-validate`.
+You should make sure that the upstream project has one for future release if they don't.

 See [the desktop file spec](https://standards.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html) for more details.

+If you need to change the desktop file, use the command `desktop-file-edit` on a post installation rule.

 ### Application icons

-Applications must provide application icons in at least 64×64px and 128×128px sizes.
-Application icons should either be included as scalable SVGs or high-resolution PNGs.
+Applications must provide application icons in at least 128×128px size, or a scalable SVG.
+Application icons should either be included as scalable SVGs or high-resolution PNGs, and unless they are directly copied from upstream during the package building, they should be limited to the minimum number.
+In general you shouldn't need to add any icon to your submission, but if you do, you should make sure to contribute upstream, so it is no longer needed in the future.

 "stock icons" are not supported.